richeyrose/make-tile/README.md

 ### I've created a building and now I want to export it as a single mesh rather than individual tiles.
 How can I do this?
 Check out this video on how to do this: https://youtu.be/x95RjKsU4Qg

+## Licensing and copyright info
+MakeTile is licensed under the GNU GPLv3 http://www.gnu.org/licenses/

+All objects, materials and images bundled with MakeTile in the form of a .blend file are copyright ModMod Terrain Ltd under the [Creative Commons-Attribution-Non-Commercial](https://creativecommons.org/licenses/by-nc/4.0/) license unless otherwise noted.

+Current exceptions are any meshes required for the generation of OpenLOCK tiles which are copyright Printablescenery under the [Creative Commons-Attribution-Non-Commercial](https://creativecommons.org/licenses/by-nc/4.0/) license

+If you would like to use the materials or meshes bundled with MakeTile for commercial purposes and have backed MakeTile through Kickstarter please [contact me](https://github.com/richeyrose/make-tile/issues) by raising an issue for a free commercial license.

+If you would like to produce OpenLOCK compatible tiles for commercial purposes please contact [Printablescenery]( https://www.printablescenery.com) for a free commercial license